 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how pregabalin works.
 Tell your doctor if you are using any of the following:

 - ACE inhibitor (including benazepril, enalapril, lisinopril, quinapril, ramipril)

 - Oral diabetes medicine (including metformin, pioglitazone, rosiglitazone)

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
-Tell your doctor if you are also using oxycodone or lorazepam.
+Tell your doctor if you are also using oxycodone, lorazepam, or zolpidem.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, heart rhythm problems, a bleeding disorder, diabetes, sores or skin problems, or a low blood platelet count.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, heart rhythm problems, lung or breathing problems, a bleeding disorder, diabetes, sores or skin problems, or a low blood platelet count.
 Tell your doctor if you have a history of angioedema (severe swelling), alcohol or drug abuse, depression, or other mood problems.